Raku-Noise-Gang/perl6-Audio-MIDI-Note/README.md

-Part of the solo from [A World to Win](https://www.youtube.com/watch?v=7EvOTkEMlug), showing swap of instruments, re-use of repeating pieces of music, calculation of triplet note values, and use of on- and off- beat velocity shortcuts.
+Part of the solo from [A World to Win](https://www.youtube.com/watch?v=7EvOTkEMlug), showing swap of instruments, re-use of repeating pieces of music, calculation of triplet note values, and use of on- and off-beat velocity shortcuts.

 ```perl6
     use Audio::MIDI::Note;